-All Ruska participants receive meeting registration, housing at the meeting hotel (applicants must be willing to share a room with other students), a banquet ticket, and a certificate of participation.
-The first place Ruska Award winner will receive the Ruska Award plaque and $300.00 at the SEMS banquet.
+For this year’s meeting, all Ruska participants will receive meeting registration and a certificate of participation.
+The first place Ruska Award winner will receive the Ruska Award plaque and $300.00.

 Ruska Award Guidelines

 - Applicant must be a member of SEMS.
 Click here: Membership Online Form to apply.

 - Applicants must be, or have been, an undergraduate or graduate student during the academic year of the meeting.
 The applicant cannot be a previous Ruska Award winner.

 - Students must present original research conducted by the student.
 The research may be co-authored by the student’s advisor.

 - Applicants must submit an abstract by April 25, 2023.
 Guidelines are similar to the abstract guidelines in Call for Papers.

 - Contact the Ruska Chairpersons, Deniz Ballero, if there are questions.

 - A Research Summary (2 pg max for text, 1 pg figures).
 The Research Summary MUST include Title, Author (s) name and affiliation, Introduction, Methods and Materials, Results, Discussion, and References all within the 2-page limit.
 An additional page of micrographs or tables/charts related to the project should be included with a figure legend that describes each micrograph or table.
 The Research Summary must be submitted via e-mail to the Ruska Award Chair before May 1,2023.